tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 ## Using `pip`
 The Python package manager is very straightforward to use, and allows you to keep track of the various Python packages (software) that you have installed.
-We highly recommend that you use `pip` alongside a virtual environment,
+We highly recommend that you use `pip` alongside a virtual environment, as packages installed using `pip` appear only within the said virtual environment.

+When you find a package that you want to install, the command required is `$ pip install <packagename>==<version>`.
+Note that the version component is optional; omitting the version of a particular package will meant that the latest available version is installed.

+You can find the name of a package by examining the [*PyPi package index*](https://pypi.org/), from which `pip` downloads software.
+Simply search or browse the index to find what you are looking for.
+Once you know the package's name, you can issue the installation command in your Terminal or Command Prompt.

+`pip` is also super useful for listing packages that are installed in your environment.
+This can be achieved through the `pip freeze` command.
+Sample output is issued below.

+{lang="bash",linenos=off}
+	(rangoenv) $ pip freeze
+	Django==2.1.5
+	Pillow==5.0.0
+	pytz==2018.9

+This shows that three packages are installed in a given environment: `Django`, `Pillow` and `pytz`.
+The output from this command is typically saved to a file called `requirements.txt`, stored in the root directory of a Python project.
+If somebody wants to use your software, they can then download your software -- complete with the `requirements.txt` file.
+Using this file, they can then create a new virtual environment set up with the required packages to make the software work.

+If you find yourself in a situation like this, you run `pip` with the `-r` switch.
+Given a `requirements.txt` in a directory `downloaded_project` with only `pytz==2018.9` listed, an example CLI session would therefore involve something like the following.

+{lang="bash",linenos=off}
+	$ cd downloaded_project
+	$ mkvirtualenv someenv
+	(someenv) $ pip install -r requirements.txt
+	...
+	(someenv) $ pip freeze
+	pytz==2018.9

+`pip install` installs packages from `requirements.txt`, and `pip freeze`, once everything has been installed, demonstrates that the packages have been installed correctly.

 ## Version Control System
 When developing code, it's highly recommended that you house your codebase within a version controlled respository such as [SVN](http://subversion.tigris.org/) or [Git](http://git-scm.com/).
 We have provided a [chapter on how to use Git](#chapter-git) if you haven't used Git and GitHub before.
 We highly recommend that you set up a Git repository for your own projects.
 Doing so could save you from disaster.